ksu-hmi/GiggleGums/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE](MIT) file for details.
+This project is licensed under the MIT License - see the [MIT](MIT) file for details.

 Copyright (c) 201-2023 GiggleGums Team: